tongzhou80/MiniSpot/README.md

-This project is out of personal interest and is currently under lazy development.
+This project is out of personal interest and is currently under active development.

 ### Table of Contents
 - [Introduction](#introduction)